janymuong/alx-low_level_programming/0x1E-search_algorithms/README.md

 The search algorithms have different time complexities, which are denoted using `Big O notation` and which entail maximum theoretical run time and computational complexity.
 In this project, we'll look at `space complexity` as well.

 ## Compilation with `gcc`:
-Each implementation of a search algorithm is tested using main programs, which are compiled alog with the specific search algorithm file.
+Each implementation of a search algorithm is tested using main programs, which are compiled along with the specific search algorithm file.

 ```bash
 $ cat 0-main.c